BESTSELLER/pyfortiztp/README.md

 204
 ```

-> **Note:** The FortiZTP API returns the HTTP response "204 No Content" on success.
+> **Note:** You cannot provision the same device twice.
+You need to unprovision it first, before provisioning it again.

 ### Unprovision a device from FortiManager.
+`deviceSN` is a list of serial numbers.
+In this example, we only test with a single device.

+The FortiZTP API returns the HTTP response "204 No Content" on success.

 **Code**
 ```
 unprovision = fortiztp.devices.update(
-    deviceSN = "FGT60FTK1234ABCD",
+    deviceSN = ["FGT60FTK1234ABCD"],
     deviceType = "FortiGate",
     provisionStatus = "unprovisioned",
     provisionTarget = "FortiManager"